AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 <InlineAlert variant="info" slots="text"/>

-You must have a project selected before you select a workspace.
+You must select a project before you select a workspace.

 ### Delete a cached project or workspace